 Having established its usefulness, Amour launched its new hexachlorophene soap in 1948 under the brand name ‘Dial’ and promoted it with a large advertising budget.
 By 1951, Dial’s sales passed Lifebuoy and it went on to become the top selling soap in the United States in dollar volume by 1954.
 Lever Brothers got the message and made Lifebuoy more pleasant smelling; changing its germicide to tetramethylthiuram disulfide (TMTD) in 1953 (Spitz, 2004, p.
 36).

-The success of Dial led to hexachlorophene – also known as G-11, AT-7, M-3, PC-11, HCP and a variety of other generic names – being used as an antiseptic in other products including surgical scrubs, cosmetics, toothpastes, mouthwashes, anti-dandruff shampoos, antiperspirants and feminine deodorant sprays.
+The success of Dial led to hexachlorophene – also known as G-11, AT-7, M-3, PC-11, HCP and a variety of other generic names – being used as an antiseptic in other products including surgical scrubs, cosmetics, toothpastes, mouthwashes, anti-dandruff shampoos, general deodorants and feminine deodorant sprays.
 It was commonly employed in many more as a general preservative.

 Leaving aside its use as a deodorant or preservative, the main cosmetic use of hexachlorophene was in the adolescent and problem skin market.
 There it was widely employed in cleansers, masks and other skin-care products to combat the bacteria associated with pimples and acne.
 Cosmetics such as Max Factor’s Skin Clear Medicated Cleanser, Dorothy Gray’s Liquid Cleansing Cream, Tussy’s Medicated Lotion, Revlon’s Clean and Clear Foaming Cleanser, and Helena Rubinstein’s Beauty Dew Cleansing Cream were but a few of the skin-care products introduced during the 1950s and 1960s that used hexachlorophene as a medication.